rxcomm/weeText/README.md

 ### Usage:

-1) Edit the script or ```~/.weechat/plugins.conf``` and input your credentials and deired poll interval.
+1) Edit the script or ```~/.weechat/plugins.conf``` and input your credentials and desired poll interval.

 plugins.conf: